SkyworkAI/Skywork/README_EN.md

 [skywork-opensource@kunlun-inc.com]: mailto:skywork-opensource@kunlun-inc.com

-# 🤝Contact Us and Citation
+# Contact Us and Citation
 If you find our work helpful, please feel free to cite our paper~
 ```
 @article{skyworktechreport,